ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 defined in {{Section 7.8 of HTTP}}.

 This protocol necessarily involves additional framing overhead.
-When possible, users should use higher-level proxying protocols.
+When possible, users should use higher-level proxying protocols, such as connect-ip or connect-udp.

 # Conventions and Definitions